 The panel will review these and other high priority issues:

-- What is the practical impact of recent Supreme Court and federal court decisions on utilizing opinions of counsel in defense of willful infringement while protecting privileged communications and attorney work product?
+- What is the practical impact of recent decisions on utilizing opinions of counsel in defense of willful infringement while protecting privileged communications and attorney work product?

 - What considerations regarding possible waiver of the attorney-client privilege and work product immunity should counsel consider before asserting the advice of counsel defense in patent infringement litigation?